3meshke/notebooks/README_EDA.md

 ### Note on Spark Usage and Data Loading

-While these are "pandas notebooks," they use Spark strategically:
+While these notebooks use Spark strategically:

 **All Notebooks**:
 - Read metadata JSONL with `spark.read.text()` (convenience)

 **Notebooks 01-02** (Target validation):
-- Load CSV chunks individually using pandas `pd.read_csv()`
+- Load CSV chunks individually
-- Process one chunk at a time with pure pandas operations
+- Process one chunk at a time with spark/pandas operations
-- True incremental aggregation (no Spark needed for processing)
+- True incremental aggregation

 **Notebooks 03-04** (Feature profiling & drift):
 - Use Spark to read Parquet files (more efficient than pandas for Parquet)
 - Apply sampling at Spark level: `spark.read.parquet().sample(fraction=0.01)`
-- Convert to pandas: `.toPandas()` for analysis
+- Convert to pandas when needed: `.toPandas()` for analysis
-- **Important**: This loads the FULL SAMPLED table into pandas to ensure accurate median/percentile calculations
+- **Important**: This loads the FULL SAMPLED table to ensure accurate median/percentile calculations

 **Why This Hybrid Approach**:
 - Spark excels at reading columnar Parquet format